 The word “stress” is thrown around rather liberally these days, and anyone who is dealing with the typical balancing act of everyday life will likely tell you that they regularly experience stress.
 Stress on its own is not always a bad thing.
 Small amounts of stress can help you stay motivated and perform at a higher level, both at home and in the workplace.
 Some symptoms of stress, however, are signals to change your circumstances.
 Physical reactions to severe stress may be sings of your body telling you to slow down, or to eliminate unhealthy relationships from your life.
 Over time, physical symptoms of too much stress can become severe, and may eventually lead to serious health conditions such as high blood pressure and heart disease.
 Paying attention to your body and what it may be telling you about your stress level is crucial to maintaining your physical and mental health.
-Here are six physical signs that you may need to work on destressing your life.

 Our skin is the largest organ in our body and can be the first visible sign of something wrong.
 A common symptom of excess stress is acne.
 Studies have confirmed a few reasons for this connection.
 When people are feeling stressed, they are more likely to repeatedly touch their faces.
 This can spread germs and bacteria on the skin that clogs pores and creates pimples.
 Other research indicates that high-stress levels affect hormone production, which can also result in increased acne.
 Additionally, for those that live with psoriasis, a skin condition that causes raised, scaly patches, flare-ups can be triggered by high stress.
 Stress can also cause hair loss due to a change in hair follicle activity during high-stress times in your life.